Social Work, M.S.W.

 - Professional resume

-Tk20 is the official electronic portfolio software of the University of West Florida Department of Social Work.
-Key assessments, projects, work samples, applications for field experience, and other essential documents will be collected, processed or archived through the Tk20 secure portal.
+The University of West Florida Department of Social Work requires students to purchase a electronic portfolio.
+Key assessments, projects, work samples, applications for field experience, and other essential documents will be collected, processed or archived through the electronic portfolio.

-It is the responsibility of each student pursuing a BSW or MSW to purchase an account to access and use Tk20.
+It is the responsibility of each student pursuing a BSW or MSW to purchase an account to access and use the required electronic portfolio.
 The account activation fee is considered a professional expense incurred as part of participation in a professional program that uses data to meet accreditation requirements and make data-driven decisions on curricula.
-The user account may be utilized for seven years from the activation date.